 #4: Audioengine A5+

-Alright audiophiles, if you’re looking for the best of the best speakers for vinyl, these from Audioengine should be at the top of your list.
+Alright audiophiles, if you’re looking for an affordable, quality pair, these from Audioengine should be at the top of your list.
 These speakers have a bunch of great features, but the most impressive is by far is their sound capabilities.

 If high fidelity audio is what you’re after, you’d be hard-pressed to find many better powered speaker options.
 We love that these speakers are small enough to fit on your bookshelf but pack a mean punch of power with 150 watts in total.